The girlfriend I love cheated on me and regrets it — What should I do?

 Dear A sad loverboy,

-You are torn between a rock and a hard place.
-On the one hand, you love your girlfriend and want to forgive and trust her; on the other, your feelings were hurt, your perspective of your relationship has been changed, and you don't want to feel taken advantage of.
+It sounds like you’re torn between a rock and a hard place.
+On the one hand, you love your girlfriend and want to forgive and trust her; on the other, your feelings were hurt, your perspective of your relationship has been changed, and you don't want to feel that your girlfriend has taken advantage of you.
+When it comes to forgiveness and how to move forward, you may find it useful to reflect on what expectations you both have for the relationship.
+By evaluating this, you can find out whether or not you and your girlfriend are on the same path and if you want to move forward together.

-The way you describe about your relationship prior to the cheating, as "flawless" and pure, while it sounds wonderful, might be a clue into your expectations of relationships in general.
-Should a relationship be flawless?
+The way you describe your relationship prior to the cheating, as "flawless" and pure, might be a clue into your expectations of relationships in general.
+While it may sound wonderful, is a relationship going to ever be flawless?
 Cheating aside, did you ever notice other flaws or have concerns about your relationship?
 Flaws, concerns, problems, issues — whatever you call them — are common in relationships, maybe even universal.
-In a long distance relationship it can be easy to ignore or overlook flaws for awhile.
-Because we don't see our loved one as frequently, we can idealize our relationship and those few precious in-person visits.
+In a long distance relationship, it can be easy to ignore or overlook flaws for a while.
 Expecting or dwelling on relationship perfection of the past may hinder your healing process.
-Instead, you might approach your situation as a chance to strengthen the bond you two once shared.
-Perhaps you could sit down with your girlfriend and each make a list of all of the qualities you love about one another and another list about things that need improving in your relationship.
-You could discuss your expecations regarding fidelity, open communication, and honesty, and listen to her expectations.
-How can you achieve the improvements you've both listed?
-Are they reasonable?
+Instead, you might approach your situation as a chance to strengthen your bond.
+Perhaps you could sit down with your partner and each make a list of all of the qualities you love about each other and another list about aspects that don't feel as satisfying in your relationship.
+You could discuss your expectations regarding fidelity (or being exclusive), open communication, and honesty, and listen to her expectations as well.
+How can you take steps to move forward together towards mutual satisfaction?
+Do the steps you both come up with feel reasonable?
 What are you willing to compromise on?
+What are you not willing to compromise on?
+Thinking about these concerns may help you figure out what you’re both looking for in a relationship and whether or not you can find that together.

-Another possibility may be to explore your feelings by agreeing with your girlfriend to allow yourselves to see other people.
-Dating helps pose two options: first, it may help you realize partners who are better suited for you, allowing you to cut your losses and move on; or second, realize you truly love your girlfriend and believe her regrets are legitimate, thus enabling you both to work through your past problems and move forward as a couple.
+Another possibility may be to explore your feelings by mutually agreeing to take a break from your relationship to see other people for a period of time.
+Dating helps pose two options: one option is that it may help you realize partners who are better suited for you, allowing you to cut your losses and move on.
+Another is that you may realize you truly love your partner and believe her regrets are sincere, thus enabling you both to work through your past problems and move forward as a couple.

-Before you make your final decision, you can weigh out the pros and cons of staying with your girlfriend.
-If the "pro" list outweighs the "con" one, your answer may be evident.
-If, however, the situation is reversed, you may want to take some time to figure out your options with a trusted friend, family member, or counselor.
+Before you make your final decision, you can weigh out the pros and cons of staying with your partner.
+If the pros outweigh cons, your answer may be evident.
+If, however, the situation is reversed, you may want to take some time to figure out your options with a trusted friend, family member, or mental health professional.

-If you are a student, consider speaking with a professional in your school's counseling office.
-Visits are confidential, and you are usually allotted a certain number of free and/or discounted sessions.
-Identifying your feelings and expressing them are key to healing.
-Remember to be patient with yourself as your opinions and views may vary on a day-to-day basis.
-People and relationships aren't perfect, so giving yourself time to consider your expectations and needs may be your first step toward healing.
+Identifying your feelings and expressing them can be key to healing.
+It may be useful to be patient with yourself as your opinions and views may vary on a day-to-day basis.
+People and relationships aren't perfect, so giving yourself time and space to consider your expectations and needs may be your first step towards determining a future that feels right for you.